The Connection Between Addiction And Loneliness

 People experiencing loneliness have a greater risk of developing a substance use disorder.
 Knowing this, addiction specialists and other mental healthcare providers can offer more effective treatment options.

-Loneliness is a common human experience, and recent studies show that feelings of loneliness may be linked to substance abuse.
+Loneliness is a common human experience, and recent studies show that feelings of loneliness may be linked to substance use disorder.

 Understanding the relationship between the two can help therapists and other medical professionals provide their clients with the most effective tools for overcoming addiction.